Skip to content

 Temporary Residence

-A Visa allows you to enter Germany, but your stay is limited to no more than 90 days in a 180-day cycle.If you want to stay in Germany for longer than 90 days, you will need to apply for the correct visa in your home country and once you are in Germany, apply for the subsequent residence permit
+Temporary Residence A Visa allows you to enter Germany, but your stay is limited to no more than 90 days in a 180-day cycle.If you want to stay in Germany for longer than 90 days, you will need to apply for the correct visa in your home country.
+Once in Germany, you must apply for the subsequent residence permit (Aufenhaltstitel) at the

 Permanent Residence

-Permanent residence in Germany is called a Niederlassungserlaubnis and may be granted in the form of a Settlement permit or Permanent EC residence permit.
+A permanent residence in Germany is called a Niederlassungserlaubnis and may be granted as a Settlement permit or Permanent EC residence permit.
 Very important!!
-The card has an expiry date which corresponds to that of your passport.
-See the remarks section on the card as well as nr 7 below.
-Germany has a “Passpflicht” law – which
+Your residence card has an expiration date that corresponds to your passport.
+Your residence card is linked to your passport number see the PASS field.
+See the remarks section on the card as well as nr.
+7 below.
+Germany has

 Related content